THE POTTERS 2026

 KOKI CRAFT

 Koki Craft is a ceramic artist who recently moved from Sydney to the Blue Mountains, where the surrounding nature now inspires her work.
-Specializing in whimsical ceramic pieces—from figurines and vases to plates, bowls, and jewellery—her creations blend kawaii culture with natural beauty.
+Specializing in whimsical ceramic pieces—from figurines and vases to plates, bowls, and jewelry—her creations blend kawaii culture with natural beauty.

 RACHEAL LARKIN